pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Replacing ForEachStore with ForEach

 The ``ForEachStore`` view was a helper for deriving a store for each element of a collection.
+It is no longer needed when using the new observation tools, and so it is **soft-deprecated**.

 For example, if your feature's reducer looks roughly like this:

 ```swift
 @Reducer